How to Deal With Overgrown Neighbours Trees: Your Rights & What You Can Do

 In this guide, we are sharing the ways you can manage a neighbour’s overgrown trees and the services we can provide to assist.

-Common Neighbourhood Tree Issues
+How Overgrown Neighbours Tree Can Affect Your Property: Common Neighbourhood Tree Issues

 As trees are a common sight in most neighbourhoods, in a bid to make our living environments more environmentally friendly and healthy, tree issues are common across the region.
 With trees come a range of risks, especially if they are not maintained properly.

-At Kneebone Trees, we are committed to delivering the best standards of tree care for all our landscapes and want to support these vital natural elements.
-As neighbour’s trees often don’t get the best care, some of the most common issues you may encounter are:
+As neighbours’ trees often don’t get the best care, some of the most common issues you may encounter are:

-Overgrown Branches
+1) Overgrown Branches

-Overgrown branches can pose a range of issues for you, as they block sunlight, impede views, and pose a risk of breaking off during storms, which can lead to property and vehicle damage as well as threat of injury.
+Overgrown branches can pose a range of issues for you, as they block sunlight, impede views, and pose a risk of breaking off during storms, which can lead to property and vehicle damage as well as the threat of injury.

-Invasive Roots
+2) Invasive Roots

 As the trees continue to grow throughout their lifetime, so do their roots.
-The roots are the foundation of the tree and they can expand, causing substantial damage to property foundations, driveways, and underground utilities.
+The roots are the foundation of the tree, and they can expand, causing substantial damage to property foundations, driveways, and underground utilities.

 Some tree species are more prone to this kind of damage than others, and identifying which trees have invasive root systems and are likely to cause issues can allow for early intervention.
 With this intervention, you can avoid and prevent costly repairs to the neighbourhood and surrounding properties.

-Fallen Leaves and Debris
+3) Fallen Leaves and Debris

-While less severe, fallen leaves and debris can create maintenance headaches and is an issue neighbours have to deal with if you have a tree.
+While less severe, fallen leaves and debris can create maintenance headaches and are an issue neighbours have to deal with if you have a tree.
 This is especially an issue during the autumn or in times of high winds, which can cause leaves and branches to fall early.

-The key to making this task less intrusive and preventing issues across the neighbourhood is regular tree maintenance, such as pruning and trimming.
 When done frequently, maintenance minimises the accumulation of debris and therefore the amount of leaves or branches that will fall from the tree.

-Safety Hazards
+4) Safety Hazards

 Most trees are incredibly solid and stable, but older or diseased trees are not and therefore pose significant safety hazards to the surrounding properties and occupants.

-Understanding Your Rights With Neighbour’s Trees
+Understanding Your Rights With Overgrown Neighbours Trees

 Understanding your rights and whether you can interfere with overgrown neighbouring trees prevents any issues, while also saving you time and money when dealing with this issue.